Teal Painted Highboy Dresser

 Once the top portion was completely dry (about 24-48 hours depending on the climate) I taped off the top, making sure to measure and use a level for a straight, even line all the way around.

 I used basic blue painters tape and made sure the tape was completely sealed to create a crisp edge.
+Then I taped on plastic and some craft paper to protect the top from overspray.

-Read this post to learn more about How to Prevent Overspray When Painting Furniture.
+Read this post to learn more about how to prevent overspray when painting furniture.

 I created a stunning custom color of Country Chic Paint for the bottom by mixing about 1 part Jitterbug to 4 parts Happy Hour.